• Jewish Street Art Festival

 2020 – Across North America

-We reimagined the 2020 Festival as a way to bring art to our local communities.
-Our artists will each be painting related murals in their own cities this Chanukah.
-Click here for the full schedule of events.
+Due to travel restrictions, we reimagined the 2020 Festival as a way to bring art to our local communities.
+Our artists each painted Chanukah murals in their own cities for eight murals around the US and Canada.

 2021 – Dwelling in a Time of Plagues